rikiod/SpaceCommsApp/README.md

 ## Representing numbers in binary through LED lights
 How many led lights do you need to show the numbers from 1 to 15?
 Have two led lights.
 Flash red for one, flash white for zero.
-Flash both to indicate that another number is coming.

 Here, we can see an LED flashing: